curvegrid/go-ethereum-wiki/Pipe.md

 ### Objects

 * `Pipe`: The general Pipe query and information interface
-* `world`: unexported world object through which you can query ethereum's state and objects.
+* `World`: world object through which you can query ethereum's state and objects.
-* `config`: unexported config object through which you can query the `Config` contract if available.
+* `Config`: config object through which you can query the `Config` contract if available.
-* `object`: unexported object which functions as a proxy for `StateObject`.
+* `Object`: object which functions as a proxy for `StateObject`.
 Returned by `config`

 ### Functions